Susheel-Memula/-Bank_Management_System/README.md

 2. Make a Transaction
 3. View Account Details
 4. Exit
 Enter your choice:

-📁 Folder Structure
+# Folder Structure
-pgsql
-Copy
-Edit
 Bank-Management-System/
 │
 ├── BankManagementSystem.java   # Main Java file
 ├── README.md                   # This README
 └── database.sql                # (Optional) SQL file for schema setup

-🛡️ Disclaimer
+# Disclaimer
 This project is for educational purposes only and does not include advanced security mechanisms like authentication, encryption, or secure transaction handling.